-While in the short run the narrower focus on content enables students to (sometimes) get answers to some problems fairly quickly, students often lack even a basic working knowledge of how to consistently apply principles of mechanics to approach general problems - even problems that require only technique that they have already learned.
-We proffer that such shortcomings often result from the failure to carefully address fundamentals of mechanics in mechanics pedagogy [1].
+require only technique that they have already learned.
+We proffer that such shortcomings often result from the failure to carefully address fundamentals of mechanics in mechanics pedagogy4.
 Such fundamentals include the completeness of free body diagrams, the consideration of physical dimension, and the careful definition and use of coordinates and sign conventions.

-Consider, for example, a student who incorrectly derives the equation of an oscillating mass as $m\ddot{x} - kx = 0$.
+Consider, for example, a student who incorrectly derives the equation of an oscillating mass as m&-kx=0.
 The sign error in this equation may be, in the student's mind, simply due to a minor algebraic error that is of little consequence - "it's just a sign."
 But it is likely that the source of this error lies not in careless algebra, but in misunderstanding, or not perceiving, the role of the coordinate x and the need to define it precisely with a sign convention.
 In this light, the error was arguably conceptual.
 Resolving this problem at its root - not just "fixing" the sign, but really establishing a proper coordinate - would likely lead to a deeper understanding that would be transferable to many other problems.

 One approach to correcting this error is to identify its context.
 Fortunately, mechanics naturally lends itself to establishing well-defined categories that may be used to characterize various elements of a given problem.
-It is well accepted that a given mechanics problem comprises three basic elements: (1) Kinematics (geometrical properties), (2) Fundamental Laws of Mechanics (balance laws, such as Newton's Laws), and (3) Constitutive Laws (material properties).
-In their textbook An Introduction to Statics and Dynamics, Ruina and Pratap refer to these elements as the "Three Pillars of Mechanics"2.
-They present the pillars as a fundamental concept in the introductory chapter, and repeatedly refer to them throughout the text [2].
+It is well accepted that a given mechanics problem comprises three basic elements: (1) Kinematics (geometrical properties), (2) Laws of Mechanics (balance laws, such as Newton's Laws), and (3) Constitutive Laws (material properties).
+In their textbook An Introduction to Statics and Dynamics, Ruina and Pratrap refer to these elements as the "Three Pillars of Mechanics" [2].
+They present the pillars as a fundamental concept in the introductory chapter, and repeatedly refer to them throughout the text5.
 The three pillars constitute a useful, consistent, and philosophically grounded framework with which to formulate and solve essentially all problems.
 We argue that all students in mechanics should learn to formulate and solve problems according to this framework.

 Critical Thinking.
 By critical thinking, we mean a systematic approach to problem solving, including complete and well-conceived problem formulation, generation of a solution, and careful assessment of the solution.
 While this definition can be applied across a wide range of disciplines, it is somewhat narrow and operational.
 Many other definitions abound.
-Further discussion and ideas may be found in Schafersman1, Gunnink and Bernhardt3, Bean4, Kanaoka5, and Paul and Elder6.
-Organizations that maintain related material are the Foundation for Critical Thinking6 and the Critical Thinking and Pedagogy group at National University of Singapore7.
-Also, The Scientific Reasoning Research Institute8 is a research organization at the University of Massachusetts-Amherst that has produced literature regarding critical thinking in physics and mathematics education.
+Further discussion and ideas may be found in Schafersman [2], Gunnink and Bernhardt [3], Bean [4],